 Authorized push payment (APP) fraud is one of the fastest growing financial crimes and perhaps one of the most difficult to fight.
 APP fraud typically starts with a phone call from a criminal posing as a representative from a legitimate organization such as a bank, utility company or government agency.
 The criminal may use a variety of tactics, most often claiming there has been suspicious activity on an account and the victim must take immediate action to stop fraud from occurring.
 The criminal will then tell victims that a new account has been opened in their name and persuade them to transfer money into the new account, one that is actually controlled by the criminal.

 Authorized push payment fraud is devastating for consumers.
 This scheme is far different than a cybercriminal using a compromised card to buy a Starbucks coffee halfway around the world.
 APP fraud schemes are intended to wipe out a victim’s entire life savings.
-According to UK Finance, APP fraud losses hit GBP 456 million in 2019, a 29% increase from the previous year.
+According to UK Finance, APP fraud losses hit £479M in 2020.
 Many other countries that adopted real-time payments, such as Australia’s New Payments Platform, have likewise experienced an increase in APP fraud following the launch.

 At the core of APP scams is advanced social engineering.
 The criminals that perpetrate these attacks are well-scripted and often knowledgeable about a bank’s security practices and processes.
 What makes these scams so hard to detect is that the transaction or payment is being conducted by the genuine user who is logging in from their own device from a valid location.
 In addition, even if required to provide additional authentication credentials, such as a one-time passcode, the legitimate user will be able to provide them.